7 Essential Steps to Protect Your Online Privacy

-Furthermore, it's a good idea to make your accounts private whenever possible.
-Locking down your accounts this way allows you to maintain as much control as possible over who sees your photos and information.
-While it may seem like no big deal to make your account public, consider how easy it is for others to access your information on a public profile.
+It may seem like no big deal to make your account public.
+However, consider how easy it is for others to access your information on a public profile.
 You may never know who even views your profile; even if you don't share personal information online, this is a concerning thought.

 Eliminate or reduce app usage on apps that track you

 Using the Internet isn't the only way for companies to invade your privacy online.
-Be mindful of apps for your phones or tablets.
+Be mindful of apps or browser extensions for your phones or tablets.
 Many gather information, track your location, access your camera or microphone, and more.

 Disable third-party cookies

 When you use the Internet, cookies track your activity.
 Cookies are small text files a website places onto your computer in order to store information.
 There are two kinds of cookies: first-party cookies, which are typically exclusive to the website you visit and don't affect future online browsing sessions, and third-party cookies, which gather and track your information for advertising purposes.

 First-party cookies are generally harmless and often necessary for a website to function.
 However, third-party cookies are not.
 They are invasive, collecting information and tracking your online activity.
 Advertisers use them frequently; if you've ever encountered an oddly-specific third-party ad while surfing the Internet, that is the result of third-party cookies.